ResearchComputing/Documentation/docs/cloud/Cloud Provider Research Credits/Google Cloud research credits.md

 ### Can I receive another research credits award for referring other researchers?

-Our referral program allows you to receive additional credits for referring other faculty researchers to the research credits program.
-If you refer two qualified applicants to our program then you can qualify for a new research grant.
-If this sounds like a path to pursue, please have your referrals apply to our program and share their university email addresses with us after you’ve confirmed with them that they’ve applied (with their matching university email address).
+Google's referral program allows you to receive additional credits for referring other faculty researchers to the research credits program.
+If you refer two qualified applicants to GCP's program then you can qualify for a new research grant.
+If this sounds like a path to pursue, please have your referrals apply to Google's program and share their university email addresses with us after you’ve confirmed with them that they’ve applied (with their matching university email address).

 Please note that credits are awarded at Google’s discretion and not all applications may be supported.

 ### Who should I contact if I have any questions?

 For any additional questions, please contact <gcpresearchcredits@google.com>.
-Please check your spam folder and <a href="https://support.google.com/mail/answer/1366858?co=GENIE.Platform%3DDesktop&hl=en" target="_blank">enable</a> access from our email alias through your email settings if you do not receive a confirmation email for your application within 24 hours (i.e. unmark email address from spam list).
+Please check your spam folder and <a href="https://support.google.com/mail/answer/1366858?co=GENIE.Platform%3DDesktop&hl=en" target="_blank">enable</a> access from Google's email alias through your email settings if you do not receive a confirmation email for your application within 24 hours (i.e. unmark email address from spam list).
 This ensures all notifications and program updates are communicated to each applicant.